reinator/tutorial_metabarcoding/_pages/handsOn_2.md

 ## WELL DONE!
 You have just done eukaryotic genome assembly using PacBio HiFi reads and two different assemblers! **That is fantastic!**

-Before you go back to the group, I want you to gather the statistics results of different files:
+I want you to gather the statistics results of different files:

 1-) The statistics of the raw reads you have used as input for your assembly.